EtienneBruines/devdocs/source/developers-guide/plugin-system/index.md

 To know which class for which icon take a look at the <a href="/designers-guide/backend-icons/">Backend icon set overview</a>.

 ### Plugin Cronjob
+Since Shopware 5.2.15 it is possible to define your Cronjobs in the `cronjob.xml` file.

 Example `Resources/cronjob.xml`: